 The filter is not recommended to be applied in all intra configurations.

-Step 2: When available, the TemporalFilterPastRefs (4 for random access and low delay configurations) pictures immediately preceding and the TemporalFilterFutureRefs (4 for random access and 0 for low delay configurations) pictures immediately following the current picture (in output order) are read directly from the source image file; the pictures available therefore may exist outside the current GOP.
+Step 2: When available, the TemporalFilterPastRefs (4 for random access and low delay configurations) pictures immediately preceding and the TemporalFilterFutureRefs (4 for random access and 0 for low delay configurations) pictures immediately following the current picture (in display order) are read directly from the source image file; the pictures available therefore may exist outside the current GOP.

 Step 3: Motion is estimated of the available temporally neighboring pictures relative to the current picture per 8x8 sample block.